 Located about an hour from Ubud, Tukad Cepung is a hidden waterfall nestled in a narrow canyon.

 Statistically, Tukad Cepung Waterfall isn’t as impressive compared to the other magnificent falls in Bali.
 But because of the adventure of traversing through knee-high water and a cave-like system, it creates a unique experience unlike any other.

 The hike starts with a 15-minute downhill through large steps with no guardrails.
-Travelers with small kids or elders might want to reconsider visiting this waterfall.
+Travelers in Bali with kids or elders might want to reconsider visiting this waterfall.